Multi-site church: History

-The first church to become multi-site was Highland Park the Baptist Church in Chattanooga, Tennessee in 1942.
+The first church to become multi-site was Highland Park Baptist Church in Chattanooga, Tennessee, in 1942.
 In 1990, there were 10 multisite churches the United States.
 In 2014, there were 8,000 multisite churches.
 According to a 2015 Leadership Network study, 37% of multi-site church campuses were autonomous churches that merged with another church.
 Some multi-site churches have also established campuses in prisons.
 A study by the Hartford Institute for Religion Research, Evangelical Council for Financial Accountability, and Leadership Network published in 2020 found that 70% of American megachurches had a multi-site network.

-Controversies
+Criticism

 American Professor Eddie Gibbs on Church Growth at Fuller Theological Seminary, criticized the model of the video sermon broadcast in some multi-site churches for the lack of relationship between the pastor teacher and the faithful at each site, which would lead to messages less adapted to the reality of each campus.